-Semantic service selection is commonly considered key to the discovery of relevant services in the semantic Web, and there are already quite a few matchmakers available for this purpose as for example the summary given in [13] and the annual international Semantic Service Selection (S3) contest1 show.
+Semantic service selection is commonly considered key to the discovery of relevant services in the semantic Web, and there are already quite a few matchmakers available for this purpose as highlighted for example in the summary given in [13] or the annual international Semantic Service Selection (S3) contest1.
 In this paper, we present the first adaptive semantic service IOPE (inputs, outputs, preconditions and effects) matchmaker2.
 In essence, its innovative features are (a) approximated logical signature (IO) matching based on non-monotonic concept